 Of course, project success and failure can have many reasons, especially in an innovation context.
-Focusing on MVPs, let’s look at this iconic image, inspired by Henrik Kniberg from Spotify:
+Focusing on MVPs, let’s look at this iconic image “How to build a Minimum Viable Product” by Henrik Kniberg from Spotify:

 Both approaches divide the product scope into smaller steps.
 This is good: you get a better grip on how your project moves forward (or not).

 However, while the first approach delivers something useful only at the very end, the second approach delivers something useful at every step.
 This allows you to get valuable customer feedback from the very beginning.

 - In approach one, the customer does not know what he would need to do with a tire or wheel, as it does not solve his problem.
 The customer does not care, and cannot provide useful feedback.